-If you're not already in that group and don't have access to a 401(k) or other retirement account where you work, getting into stock investing is easier than you might think — especially if you let financial advisers help you plan out an optimized portfolio.
+If you're not already in that group and don't have access to a 401(k) or other retirement account where you work, getting into stock investing is easier than you might think — especially if you let financial advisors help you plan out an optimized portfolio.

 Investing in individual stocks

 Buying individual stocks is risky, similar to going to the racetrack and putting all of your money on one horse.

 But if you've done your research, have found a company you like and aren't going to wager all of your savings on it, you might buy some shares through a brokerage or a stock-trading app.

 Brokerage accounts are offered by variety of both longtime and newer financial institutions, including Charles Schwab, E-Trade and Ally.

 Before opening a brokerage account, compare costs, including any regular fees and the commissions you'll pay on stock trades.
 Explore the minimum deposits needed to get started, and review each broker's tools (like calculators) and stock research resources.